pantrypoints/sp/content/en/research/countries/china/xi/chapter-09b.md

 Chinese characteristics is a new thing and a good thing.

-Of course, this does not mean that China's political system is perfect and does not need to be improved and developed.1 The 19th National Congress of the Communist Party of China proposed that by the middle of this century, China should be built into a prosperous, strong, democratic, civilized, harmonious and beautiful modern socialist country, which requires the comprehensive improvement of material, political, spiritual, social and ecological civilizations, and the
+Of course, this does not mean that China's political system is perfect and does not need to be improved and developed.1 The 19th National Congress of the CCP proposed that by the middle of this century, China should be built into a prosperous, strong, democratic, civilized, harmonious and beautiful modern socialist country, which requires the comprehensive improvement of material, political, spiritual, social and ecological civilizations, and the